 - Strict attention should be given to personal hygiene.
 Clean outer garments should be worn.

 - Eating, drinking, and smoking are not allowed in areas where food is being prepared.
 Wash hands frequently.
 Gloves will be provided and are required for you to wear if you have direct contact with the food (not necessary if you are using a serving utensil).

 - Children and non-food handlers are prohibited from food preparation areas.
 Please keep your pets out of the area while you prepare your food at home as well.

 - Only equipment which is safe, in good repair and clean should be used.
 Equipment must be clean, organized and presentable at all times.

 - Please use pasteurized eggs if you make homemade ice cream, hollandaise sauce, or anything else that usually uses raw eggs.

 - Inbodens Meat Market sells dry ice if you need to keep something frozen (like ice cream).
-The cooling vans available will keep items cold, not frozen.
+The cooling trucks available will keep items cold, not frozen.

-- If you want foil pans ahead of time, stop by Taxco and ask for Jesus (otherwise, they will be available at the event).
+- If you want foil pans ahead of time, please contact CASA (otherwise, they will be available at the event).

 - Any food that is left over from the event is recommended to be thrown out for food safety reasons.

 - For additional information, review the USDA guidelines online regarding food safety. https://www.fsis.usda.gov/food-safety

 Thank you for considering participating as a chef in the 19th annual 50 Men Who Cook!